taataa/tapspace/docs/api/index.md

 **Methods:**

-- *start(mode):* activates the manager in the given mode.
+- *start(mode):* enables the interaction in the given mode.
 If no mode is given, the default mode is used.
-Can be called on already active manager to update the mode.
+Can be called again to update the mode.
-- *restart(mode):* alias of `start(mode)` but can make the code more readable when updating the mode of an already active manager.
+- *restart(mode):* alias of `start(mode)` but can make the code more readable when actually updating the mode instead of `start`.
-- *stop():* deactivates the manager.
-An inactive manager fires no events and listens no gestures.
+- *stop():* disables the interaction.
+No events are fired or events listened anymore.
+Forgets the mode.
 - *resume():* starts the manager with the last known mode.

 **Mode:**